 What can't AI do?

-While ChatGPT can offer up the occasional great turn of phrase, it struggles to reliably deliver exceptional copy—especially if you want something unique.
+Write copy that stands out.
+Sure, ChatGPT can offer up the occasional great turn of phrase, but it struggles to reliably deliver exceptional copy.
 Left to its own devices, GPT-3 generally churns out formulaic, high school-style English (see: meta descriptions), rather than anything that's likely to entice people to read more.
 GPT-4 is a good bit better, but I still don't think it's coming for my job any time soon.
-Either way, it's impressive that a computer can write like this at all—but that isn't reason enough to just publish what it writes without a bit of editing.
-ChatGPT is at its best when you ask for multiple options and tweak things yourself, rather than treating it as a hands-off marketing tool.

 In the words of ChatGPT, it "should be viewed as a tool that can assist human writers in their work, [so they can] focus on more creative and complex tasks."